SnehaM193/Plant-Disease-Detection/README.md

 • User-Friendly Interface: The Streamlit web app provides a simple and intuitive platform for users to get predictions.

-• Robust Training: The model incorporates advanced techniques like data augmentation and dropout to prevent overfitting and ensure reliable predictions on new, unseen data.
+• Robust Training: The model incorporates advanced techniques like data augmentation and dropout to prevent overfitting and ensure reliable predictions on new, unseen da

 📁 Dataset and Data Preprocessing